stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Note that although the pool supports pre-allocation of blocks and destroyed memory can be reallocated, the overall memory will be subject to fragmentation.
+Note that although the pool supports pre-allocation of blocks and reallocation, the overall memory will be subject to fragmentation.
 However we have decided that de-fragmentation is out-of-scope for a couple of reasons:

 1. A de-fragmentation algorithm would be very complex to implement and test.